Binance Market Update (2022-08-01)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include AVA, HIVE, and PUNDIX, up by 92%, 58%, and 44%, respectively.
+Market outperformers include HIVE, LUNA, and PUNDIX, up by 55%, 35%, and 22%, respectively.

 Top stories of the day: